 The oceanfront Inn at Laguna Beach mixes a beach bungalow with modern amenities.
 Guest rooms and suites have balconies and private patios with views of Heisler Park and Main Beach.
 Enjoy daily wine receptions in the lobby, breakfast, sunsets at the rooftop bar, and daily swims in the pool.

 Inn at the Mission San Juan Capistrano, Autograph Collection

 Spanish tile, dark wood tones, tropical plants, and a stucco exterior bring the Spanish landscape to Southern California at the Inn at the Mission San Juan Capistrano, Autograph Collection.
 Spacious rooms have designer furnishings, soaking tubs, extra seating areas, desks, and balconies.
 There’s a restaurant, a pool with sun loungers, a fitness center, and an outdoor fireplace.

 See Related: Different Types of Hotel Rooms… Explained!

 Quaint, Cozy, and Historic Cottage

-The Quaint, Cozy, and Historic Cottage offers three bedrooms and two bathrooms within easy access to the sand of Laguna Beach.
+The Quaint, Cozy, and Historic Cottage offers three bedrooms and two bathrooms with easy access to the sand of Laguna Beach.
 Eucalyptus trees surround the 1920s house that can accommodate six guests.
-There’s a washer/dryer, a fireplace, internet, and cable TV at this pet-friendly vacation rental.
+This pet-friendly vacation rental has a washer/dryer, a fireplace, internet, and cable T.V.

 Charming Beach Cottage

-Looking for beach houses in Orange County, Ca.?
+Are you looking for beach houses in Orange County, California?
 This Charming Beach Cottage is 1.5 blocks from the beach and near Balboa Pier.
 There are two bedrooms, one bathroom, a kitchen, a living room, and a deck/patio.